aroepe/atlas-gitlab/_episodes/08-merge-request.md

 you're in the same room but when your collaborators are remote this is _much_ more convenient than sending an email.

-> ## Exercise: Use Fancy Gitlab Merge Request Features
+> ## Exercise: Use Fancy GitLab Merge Request Features
 >
-> Gitlab offers quite a few features for merge requests.
+> GitLab offers quite a few features for merge requests.
 Try to do the
 > following:
 >  1. Review the "changes" by clicking "changes" tab in the middle of
 >     the page